 How can you advocate for preschoolers?
 Every Child Matters provides helpful tips on how to communicate effectively with your elected officials.
 Here is a short summary for our visitors.

-First, find the names and contact information, including phone numbers, home and email addresses, web sites and Facebook and Twitter accounts of your elected officials in Washington.
+Here you can find the names and contact information, including phone numbers, home and email addresses, web sites and Facebook and Twitter accounts of your elected officials in Washington D.C.

 You can text 520-200-2223 with your full zip code in the message box.
-You will receive a return text showing the phone numbers for your President and your congressmen or women.
+You will receive a return text showing the phone numbers for your President your Senators and your Representative.

 You can send a post card to your President, Congressional representatives and senators by emailing Tiny Hands who will transcribe and deliver the card for you.